geteduroam/letswifi-portal/INSTALL.md

 </details>

-<details><summary><strong>Realm with existing signing CA and existing trust CA</strong></summary>
+<details><summary><strong>Realm with existing signing CA</strong></summary>

 This is a slightly more advanced set-up, where you provide your own signing CA.
-You may want to do this if you want to use a common root CA, and provide an intermediate CA for client certificates.
+You may want to do this if you want to use a common root CA, and provide letswifi-portal with an intermediate CA for issuing client certificates.
-It's recommended for larger setups.
+It's recommended for larger setups and administrators comfortable with managing certificates.

+>[!IMPORTANT]
-Letswifi-portal will need the private key for the intermediate, but not for the root.
+> Letswifi-portal will need the private key for the immediate signing CA (`--signer`).
+> The private key for the server certificate (`--trust`) is not needed,
+> but it is possible to use the same CA for both.

 We will assume a file **bundle.pem** to contain the root certificate, intermediate certificate and intermediate key.
 The subject of this intermediate is **CN=Let's Wi-Fi CA**.